Belle de Boskoop Apple

 Hardiness Zone: 3a

 A favorite all purpose apple; large greenish-yellow fruit with a red blush; apples are high maintenance, and need a second pollinator; the perfect combination of accent and fruit tree, ideal for home landscapes, needs well-drained soil and full sun

 Belle de Boskoop Apple is a small tree that is commonly grown for its edible qualities.
 It produces large chartreuse round apples (which are botanically known as 'pomes') with a red blush and white flesh which are usually ready for picking from mid to late fall.
 The apples have a tart taste and a firm texture.

 The apples are most often used in the following ways:

 - Fresh Eating

 Features & Attributes

 Belle de Boskoop Apple features showy clusters of lightly-scented white flowers with shell pink overtones along the branches in mid spring, which emerge from distinctive pink flower buds.
-It has forest green foliage throughout the season.
+It has forest green deciduous foliage.
 The pointy leaves turn yellow in fall.
 The fruits are showy chartreuse apples with a red blush, which are carried in abundance in late fall.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.